-Britney Spears Fans Honor Her ‘Blackout’ Album On Its Anniversary
+Britney Spears Fans’ Honor Her ‘Blackout’ Album On Its Anniversary

 Since 2007, Spears has released four more studio albums — Circus, Femme Fatale, Britney Jean, and Glory.
 Her last release was in 2016.

 In a recent Instagram post, she explained that she has been working non-stop since the age of 8 and is taking some time to stop and reflect.
 She mentioned that she misses her fans and that they are the best in the world.
-Despite no news on new material, Britney still keeps fans up to date on her Instagram account with what she’s up to.
+Despite no news on new material, Britney still keeps fans up-to-date on her Instagram account with what she’s up to.